leycec/kiseki-linux/README.rst

 Brace for awesomeness.
 Your trail begins today.

-.. [#sora-fc-dialog]
+.. [#sora-fc-dialogue]
-   Japanese dialog voice files are also available from other sites (e.g., nyaa), typically under a directory named ``The Legend of Heroes - Trails in the Sky FC - Evolution Voices Mod/`` whose parent directory also contains a copy of the GOG version of this game.
+   Japanese dialogue voice files are also available from other sites (e.g., nyaa), typically under a directory named ``The Legend of Heroes - Trails in the Sky FC - Evolution Voices Mod/`` whose parent directory also contains a copy of the GOG version of this game.
 Please download from these sites *only* if you have already purchased this game.
-Falcom deserves all of your wallet for their continued service to humanity.
+Falcom deserves all of your wallet for their service to humanity.

 .. [#sora-fc-battle]
    Japanese battle voice files are also available from other sites (e.g.,